VoliKoN/VoliKoN.github.io/_posts/2020-12-28-home-server-part1.md

 The server is now much better and has improved in many aspects, but there are some things I would have done differently.

-The SAS Drives, are extremely noisy and produce a huge amount of heat compared to regular SATA drives, I'm not sure I'll choose SAS next time I buy drives.
+The SAS Drives are extremely noisy and produce a huge amount of heat compared to regular SATA drives.
+I'm not sure I'll choose SAS next time I buy drives.
 Also, maybe it could be smarter to have 4 bigger drives in a raid-10 compared to the 6 in raid-z2 I have now.

 RAM, I always need more RAM.